General travel information:

 The passing boat comes off plane right astern of you, passing his wake harmlessly to either side.
 Then YOU slow down.
 The passing boat then passes at his best displacement speed.
 As soon as he is past, you both resume your former speeds.
 All the professional delivery captains do this - heart-stopping the first time you see it, but it works well.

 Remember, "Take the blueberry muffins!"
 Why?
 When you finally decide you want one, there won't be any left.
-Refers to any opportunity that comes along while cruising - a car ride, free showers, fresh veggies, beer in the Bahamas, ice in the BVIs, and washing machines anywhere!
+Refers to any opportunity that comes along - a car ride, showers, propane refills, fresh veggies, beer in the Bahamas, ice in the BVIs, and offers of laundry anywhere!

 "Better to be a pirate than to join the navy." -- Steve Jobs, CEO, Apple Inc.